• +1-800-513-5423

 Teen Drug Addiction is becoming more and more prevalent with the legalization of Marijuana.
 The amount of teens needing help with addiction has risen dramatically since 2016.

-Young adult drug and alcohol rehab can save the life of a teen that is in need of treatment.
+Young adult drug and alcohol rehab can save the life of a teen who is in need of treatment.
 These types of treatment programs for teens are separate from adult facilities.

 Listen to your Kids